asylum403/Over-The-Wire/Bandit.md

 Any of these methods should help you find the key!
 Let's keep moving shall we!

-# Bandit Level 5
+# Bandit Level 4 - find Level 5 Key
 ## The password for the next level is stored in the only human-readable file in the inhere directory.
 Tip: if your terminal is messed up, try the “reset” command.

 Another set of instructions telling us to find the file in the 'inhere' directory again.
 It's gotta be human readable, so ASCII text for sure.

 Once we get in the directory 'inhere', we see quite a number of files.
-They all start with a dash, so
+They all start with a dash, so we'll need to escape like earlier.

 If you recall on that last one, we used file.
 File did a great job of telling us what the file type was, so let's run ``` file ./-* ```, this will use file to inspect each file's magic bytes to guess what kind of file it is (ASCII would be human readable, but data would mean binary).
 That last part, ./-*, will match all the files starting with the - (the ./ prefix avoids shell interpretting the file name as an option flag instead of a possible text file, which would just complain at you that you didn't fulfill the paramaters and sell your soul).